 Applying ice to an injury reduces the blood flow to that area, lessening inflammation and swelling.

-Cold water also stimulates a part of the Vagus nerve complex, which induces inflammatory responses in your whole body.
+Cold water also stimulates a part of the vagus nerve complex, which induces inflammatory responses in your whole body.
 The nerve also stimulates your body’s ability to heal by raising the immune responses, which helps fight against infection and diseases.
-This beneficial immune response reduces the symptoms of inflammatory autoimmune disorders such as fibromyalgia and rheumatoid arthritis.
+This beneficial immune response reduces the symptoms of inflammatory autoimmune disorders, such as fibromyalgia and rheumatoid arthritis.

-Ice Barrel Review: Overpriced Barrel, or a Legit Entry Into Ice Baths?
+The Verdict: Overpriced Barrel, or a Legit Entry Into Ice Baths?

 - The black and desert tan color options can blend perfectly with your yard or most existing furniture

-- Easy to maintain
+- It is very easy to maintain

 - It doesn’t need daily emptying like a bathtub ice bath